 - Inability to solve any additional business issues

-But there are other important factors to take in to account too.
-When making your assessment look beyond just service and really measure your current provider in terms of their ability to meet your present and future needs.
+It’s important you measure your current provider in terms of their ability to meet your present and future needs.

 You may have acquired or considering acquiring another business and may need round the clock service to support international markets.

 It’s quite common for businesses to outgrow their service provider.
-Your initial decision to outsource may have been driven by cost, but as your business has grown, you may be finding that your partner is not keeping pace.
+As your business has grown, you may be finding that your partner is not keeping pace.

-Service quality and maturity, changing technology needs and innovation may now be more important drivers for outsourcing than simple cost reduction
+24/7 support, service quality and maturity and changing technology needs may now be more important drivers for outsourcing than simple cost reduction.
+Judge whether your current provider has the relevant expertise and technical ability to help drive innovation.

 Finally, consider whether you might get a much closer relationship by working with a smaller partner.